The Myths Surrounding Viewable Impressions

 I imagine it’s possible to create a website where an auto-scroll could be enabled, forcing the visitor to watch as the browser window scrolls from top to bottom and views the entire web page therefore calling all the ads before the user can interact with the site.

 Also, a minimized view of the web site could be loaded, somewhat similar to microfiche, which would show every ad call on the page, and then the page could “zoom in” again to normal size.
 Either method will counter the purpose of enacting viewable impressions in the first place.
 Problem solved.

 For legitimate web publishers, they may be forced to top-load more ad calls above the fold.
 Making websites more cluttered, which may also affect user experience, by forcing them to view more ads at the top of the page, and scroll further down for relevant content.

 So, now I’ll ask you, as a publisher, do you really believe viewable impressions will make your inventory more valuable?
 As an advertiser, do you really believe viewable impressions will reduce costs or improve campaign performance?

 **Average measured viewability range is 27% for publisher placements, 19% for ad network placements.

-Jeffrey Mayer is the Senior Inventory Analyst at WhitePages.com.
-He also performs additional duties as Senior Account Manager, the Manager for Display and Mobile Networks, and qualifies new ad tech partnership opportunities for the Ad Sales and Operations Department.
+Jeffrey Mayer is Senior Manager of Programmatic Demand at Shazam.
+Previously he served as the Senior Inventory Analyst at WhitePages.com.
+He also performed additional duties as Senior Account Manager, the Manager for Display and Mobile Networks, and qualified new ad tech partnership opportunities for the Ad Sales and Operations Department.
 Jeff is also not quite sure what job title he should use on his business card.

 He was among the first to pass the IAB Digital Media Sales Certification examination, and has more than nine years of digital experience.
 In his spare time, he enjoys seeing live bands, brainstorming, building websites, and is also the webmaster and an improvisational performer at Gotham City Improv.